 What to Pitch

-These are profiles of prominent, specialized or lesser-known authors, and can include both debut and veteran writers.
-They generally run 800-2,000 words and must have a strong, unique angle of interest to writers.
+These are profiles of prominent, specialized or lesser-known authors that are placed in Inkwell, and can include both debut and veteran writers.
+They generally run at 800–1,200 words and must have a strong, unique angle of interest to writers.
 Please don’t pitch profiles on authors who’ve been recently featured in our magazine or other writing magazines.

 Writing Technique Articles

 These features highlight a writing method and detail how to use it successfully.
-Examples include how to write an effective lead, how to use dialogue to establish character, how to write a modern-day romance heroine, etc. They typically run 1,000-1,500 words.
+Examples include how to write an effective lead, how to use dialogue to establish character, how to write a modern-day romance heroine, etc. They typically run at 1,000–2,400 words.

 - Define the technique and its importance.